SpagoBILabs/SpagoBI/doc/index.md

 # Welcome to SpagoBI

-SpagoBI is a Business Intelligence Free Platform which uses many FOSS tools as analytical engines.
-It integrates them in an infrastructure which offers a cross-operativeness and a consistent vision between Report,OLAP,Data Mining,Dashboard and over the DWH.
+SpagoBI is the only entirely Open Source Business Intelligence suite.
+It covers all the analytical areas of Business Intelligence projects, with innovative themes and engines.

 If this is your first contact with SpagoBI, it is highly recommended to have a look to the brief [Demo](http://demo.spagobi.org/Demo/index.html#).